-Any cuts, especially those not near any major bones or cartilage can be thinly sliced across the grain and be used in different ways.
+Any cuts, especially those not near any major bones or cartilage can be sliced across the grain and be used in different ways.
 The cuts and thickness of the slices may vary and determine what they are suitable for.
 Thinly sliced pork belly are commonly seen in hot pots.
 They take so little time to cook.
 Tender and yummy.

 Pork legs and fillets are leaner.
 To ensure tender juicy pork slices, use the back of the knife, a meat mallet or a rolling pin and pound the meat slices a bit to loosen the muscle fibre.
 Marinate with seasonings and seal in the juices with a dash of cornstarch or arrowroot.Read more about cornstarch and other types of thickeners.

-Try the following 2 simple recipes with only a few ingredients.
+Try the following 2 simple lean pork soup recipes with only a few ingredients.

 This is a pork soup using water melon peel, also known as water melon rind.
 It is a great treat in summer.